 AWRA Florida offers William V. Storch Student Awards in the amount of $1,500 to undergraduate and graduate Florida college or university students.
 The selection criteria for an undergraduate student is based on academic performance including the cumulative grade point average, relevance of the student’s curriculum to water resources and leadership in extracurricular activities related to water resources.
 The criteria for a graduate student is based on academic and/or research performance.
 The measures of academic performance are identical to those described for the undergraduate criteria with the addition of the quality of the student’s research and its relevance to water resources.
 Applicants should prepare a title page and two-page summary of their academic interests and achievements, extracurricular interests and career goals as they relate to the above selection criteria.
 The application must also include a letter of reference, preferably from a professor or advisor, a transcript of all college courses and the applicant’s full name, permanent mailing address, email address, and phone number.
-Applications must be received by April 14.
+Applications must be received by Friday, April 12, 2024.

-William V. Storch Graduate Student Awards
+2023 William V. Storch Graduate Student Awards

-Osamah Tarabih – University of South Florida
+Sanneri Santiago Borres – University of Florida

-Estenia Ortiz – University of South Florida
+Javid Ali – University of Central Florida

 PhD Student in Water Resources Engineering studying extreme weather events in Florida, their drivers, and the impacts on both communities and the environment.
 The goal is to help understand the underlying mechanisms that drive vulnerability of communities and ecosystems.